daniel-grinevich/NaviGrounds/README.txt

 ~NaviGrounds~
 This is all licensed and copyrighted by Navi Coffee LLC.

-Enjoy your time here because NaviGrounds is a shit ton of work.
+Enjoy your time here because NaviGrounds is a ton of work.
 Also Kenny is very demanding.

 Lukewarm regards,